Veriff/veriff-js-sdk/README.md

 Veriff JS SDK, is a simple and customisable library which helps to integrate with Veriff Online Identity solution.

 ### Install
-There two ways to add Veriff SDK to the project.
-Include Veriff SDK (in order to test Veriff, staging environment can be used, `veriff.staging.js`) as a script tag:
+Include as a script tag:

 ```html
 <script src='https://cdn.veriff.me/sdk/js/veriff.min.js'></script>